What To Do When Your Puppy Whines in His Crate At Night

 The Most Common Question I Get

-When my dog is crying/whining in his/her crate at night, should I let them “cry it out”, so as not to encourage this behavior?
+“When my dog is crying/whining in his/her crate at night, should I let them “cry it out”, so as not to encourage this behavior?”

 This question is, BY FAR, the most common question that I receive on crate training.

-Feeling uncomfortable in a new environment
+They feel uncomfortable or scared in a new environment

-Needing to go potty
+They need to go potty

 The hard part is understanding which is which.